kurator-dev/kurator/docs/proposals/pipeline/pipeline.md

 	// Name is the name of the task.
 	Name string `json:"name"`

-	// PredefinedTask is a reference to a predefined task template.
+	// TaskRef is a reference to a predefined task template.
-	// Users should provide a PredefinedTask name from a predefined library.
+	// Users should provide a TaskRef name from a predefined library.
 	// +optional
-	PredefinedTask *PredefinedTask `json:"predefinedTask,omitempty"`
+	TaskRef *TaskRef `json:"taskRef,omitempty"`

 	// CustomTask enables defining a task directly within the CRD if TaskRef is not used.
 	// This should only be used when TaskRef is not provided.